Elusive groups from non-split extensions

 \section{Abstract}

 A finite transitive permutation group is elusive if it contains no derangements of prime order.
 These groups are closely related to a longstanding open problem in algebraic graph theory known as the Polycirculant Conjecture, which asserts that no elusive group is $2$-closed.
 Existing constructions of elusive groups mostly arise from split extensions.
 In this paper, we initiate the construction of elusive groups via non-split extensions.
-This approach offers a key advantage: it allows the construction of elusive groups even when the acting group is not elusive.
-As a demonstration, we construct elusive groups of new degrees, namely $p^{3k-4}(p+1)/2$ for each Mersenne prime $p\geq7$ and integer $k\geq2$, along with the first odd degree $225$ and the first twice odd degree $450$.
+As a demonstration, we construct elusive groups of new degrees, namely $p^{3k-4}(p+1)/2$ for each Mersenne prime $p\geq7$ and integer $k\geq2$.
+We also construct the first examples of elusive groups with odd degree, namely $3^{k+1}\cdot5^2$, and twice odd degree, namely $2\cdot3^{k + 1}\cdot5^2$ for each $k\geq1$.
 We conclude by proposing further problems to advance this new direction of research.

 \textit{Key words: elusive group, non-split extension, Polycirculant Conjecture.}

 \textit{MSC2020: 20B05, 20B25.}